 What is TMD?

 TMD can cause pain and tenderness around the ear, the jaw, the face or the temples.
 Some people experience neck pain and headaches associated with TMD.
-Other symptoms include difficulty opening/closing the mouth or locking of the jaw.
-TMD sufferers may hear and feel clicking, popping or grinding sounds when they chew, yawn or open their mouths.
+Other symptoms include difficulty opening/closing the mouth or locking the jaw.
+Furthermore, TMD sufferers may hear and feel clicking, popping or grinding sounds when they chew, yawn or open their mouths.

-For a large portion of TMD sufferers, pain and clicking in the jaw is affected and influenced by the position of the head, neck, and upper body.
+For a large portion of TMD sufferers, pain and clicking in the jaw are affected and influenced by the position of the head, neck, and upper body.
 Muscle tension and clicking in the TMJ means likely dysfunction in your neck, shoulders, upper back and possibly your lower back.
 Chronic neck and thoracic misalignments, like those seen with poor posture, may feed a TMJ problem.

 Neck pain is a significant burden within our society.
 It has been reported that the prevalence of neck pain is almost as high as that of low back pain, with some studies noting that 3 out of 4 people suffer from neck pain in one year.
 The nature of school, office work and the long hours spent working at a computer put significant stress on the neck daily.